Hats-Protocol/modules-registry/README.md

   "details": ["<first paragraph describing the module (string)>", "<second paragraph describing the module (string)>"], "links": [
   {
-    "label": "<link's name/description>",
+    "label": "<link's name/description (string)>",
-    "link": "<link's URL>"
+    "link": "<link's URL (string)>"
   }
   ],
   "parameters": [
   {
-    "label": "<parameter's name/description>",
+    "label": "<parameter's name/description (string)>",
-    "functionName": "<parameter's function name to retrieve the parameter from its instance>", "displayType": "<parameter's type of content, for display purpose>" },
+    "functionName": "<name of the function that will be used to retrieve the parameter from the module instance, should have no inputs and only one output (string)>", "displayType": "<parameter's type of content, for display purpose (string)>" },
   ]
   "type": {